kelayamatoz/Digital-Systems-Design-Lab/lab1_submission.md

 ### Part 3
-* Reimplement the example in Part 2 using FIFO / FILO.
-You can leave your implementation under Lab1Part4FIFOExample and Lab1Part5FILOExample.
+* Reimplement the example in Part 2 using FIFO.
+You can leave your implementation under Lab1Part4FIFOExample.
 Your implementation:
 ```scala
 // Copy-paste your implementation here